snyball/hawck/README.md

 ## Known Bugs:

 - Outputting keys too quickly:
-  - In macros that result in a lot of keys being outputted in a short amount of time some keys may be skipped, leading to inconsistencies in output.
+  - GNOME Wayland has a bug where it will drop a lot of keys
-  - Workaround: Wait for a few milliseconds between emulated keypresses, this seems to only be noticeable with macros that produce a **lot of output**.
+  - Workaround: run hawck-inputd with the --udev-event-delay flag set to 3800 (µs)